Marco Djuricin

-Marco Djuricin (Marko Đuričin, Марко Ђуричин; born 12 December 1992) is an Austrian professional footballer who plays as a forward for Rijeka.
-He came to prominence in his native Austria with Sturm Graz, scoring 24 goals in 44 appearances, before joining Red Bull Salzburg in 2015.
-He has played professionally in Austria, Germany, England, Hungary, Switzerland and Croatia.
-He has been capped by Austria at international level.
+Marco Djuricin (Marko Đuričin, Марко Ђуричин; born 12 December 1992) is an Austrian professional footballer who plays as a forward for Austrian 2.
+Liga club First Vienna.

+Djuricin came to prominence in his native Austria with Sturm Graz, scoring 24 goals in 44 appearances, before joining Red Bull Salzburg in 2015.
+He has since played professionally in Germany, England, Hungary, Switzerland, Croatia and Slovakia.
+Djuricin has been capped by Austria at international level.

 Club career

 Hertha BSC

 A forward, Djuricin began his career with SV Donau in 1999, before have alternate spells with Rapid Wien and Austria Wien.
 After a short spell with FC Stadlau in 2008, he moved to Germany to enter the youth academy at Bundesliga club Hertha BSC.
 During the 2009–10 season, Hertha's U19 team reached the final of the DFB Youth Cup, but despite Djuricin's equaliser, Hertha lost the match 2–1 to 1899 Hoffenheim.
 During the 2010–11 pre-season, Djuricin was called up to the first team's training camp in his native Austria.
 Coach Markus Babbel was impressed by his performance during the camp and called in him up for Hertha's remaining pre-season friendlies.